snorwin/argocd-operator-extension/README.md

  - `REDIS_IMAGE` - Redis image and version `[<image>][:<version>]` used for automated version updates

  ## Compatibility
- The **argocd-operator-extension** is compatible with the version [v0.0.14](https://github.com/argoproj-labs/argocd-operator/releases/tag/v0.0.14) of the Argo CD Operator.
+ The **argocd-operator-extension** is compatible with the version [v0.0.14](https://github.com/argoproj-labs/argocd-operator/releases/tag/v0.0.14) and [v0.0.15](https://github.com/argoproj-labs/argocd-operator/releases/tag/v0.0.15) of the Argo CD Operator.